7 Things Divorced Parents Do That Turn Their Kids Into Pawns For Revenge

 Advertisement

-7. You compare your children to their mother or father when they show similar behavior
+7. They compare their children when they show similar behavior to their ex

 You hate your ex, so sometimes when any of your children act like your ex, you remind them by saying, "Oh you're just like your dad/mom!"
 Your kids know this isn't a loving compliment, but rather, a little shout-out saying, "You are terrible just like my ex."